prestonharberts/fedora-40-configuration/docs/gnome-extensions.md

       - Display Style: Text
       - Text: Make empty
       - Padding: 0
-- (light- or dark-top-bar) Autohide Battery by iskin (only if current machine is has a battery)
+- Autohide Battery by iskin (only if current machine is has a battery)
-- (light or dark--top-bar) Autohide Volume by t184256
+- Autohide Volume by t184256
 - Burn My Windows by Simme (only if computer will not lag)
   - Disable Fire and enable Glide
 - Caffeine by eon